karenword/2019-11-16-ttt-ucdavis/index.md

 someone is saying.

-Please note that after this course is over, you will be asked to do three short follow-up exercises online in order to finish qualifying as an instructor: the details are available at
+Please note that after this course is over, you will be asked to do three short follow-up exercises online if you would like to finish qualifying as an instructor: the details are available at
 <a href="{{ site.training_site }}/checkout/">{{ site.training_site }}/checkout/</a>.
 If you have any questions about the workshop, the reading material,